Improve your cyber security with these six simple actions...

 October 25, 2022

-New statistics published by the Office For National Statistics (ONS) reveal that fraud offences increased by 25% (to 4.5 million offences) compared with the year ending March 2020.
+New statistics published by the Office For National Statistics (ONS) reveal that fraud offenses rose by 31% in the year ending March 2025, reaching around 4.2 million incidents—the highest recorded since the survey began in 2017

 Two out of every three fraud victims suffer a financial loss and according to the Crime Survey for England and Wales (CSEW) 61% of fraud incidents in 2021/22 were cyber-related.